amiryt/Erlang-project/README.md

  - One computer would be the input layer of the SNN
  - Second computer would be the output layer of the SNN

- Note: in our main project there is a server and graphic interface for the network.

 ## Network Structure
    As said before, we used two computers one for every layer.